songzhw/songzhw.github.io/open_src/2018-07-20-hugo-and-improvement.md

 V/Example: ⇠ getName [16ms] = "Jake Wharton"
 ```

 ### 2. How
 How does Hugo implement this functionality?

+### 2-1).
+Outline
+Base what we saw before, Hugo uses an annotation, so Hugo must use APT(Annotation-Processing Tool) to know which method is needed to track.

+Also, this log sort of thing seamlessly record a log, which seems like a AOP(Aspect-Orientated Programming).

+### 2-2).
+Annotation Processing

+### 2-3).
+AspectJ

 ## II.
 Gradle Plugin